Final report for LS20-328

 - One (1) commercial was created to market the March 18, 2021 Estate Planning Basics webinar.
 This commercial was filmed via zoom with Center staff, Ft.
 Valley Cooperative Extension Agents, and a UGA Cooperative Extension Agents performing the role of staff on a “Monday morning zoom” and exploring some of the misconceptions about Estate Planning.
 This commercial has had over 320 views on FaceBook pointing to the interest in information about Estate Planning in a user-friendly formats.

 Technology Transfer: Center staff and Ft.
-Valley Agents began meeting via Zoom bi-weekly (20 consultations over the course of the year) to develop an outreach strategy; plan large-scale Zoom presentations (since in-person meetings were not an option during COVID-19); and create educational materials.
+Valley Agents met regularly via Zoom (20 consultations over the course of the first year and 19 consultations during the second year) to develop an outreach strategy; plan large-scale Zoom presentations (since in-person meetings were not an option during COVID-19); and create educational materials.

 Objective #2 Deliverables:

 Due to social-distancing requirements of COVID-19, Ft.
-Valley’s Cooperative Extension Agents and Center Staff pivoted to virtual workshops to serve Limited-Resource Farmers.
+Valley’s Cooperative Extension Agents and Center Staff pivoted to virtual and hybrid in-person/virtual workshops to serve Limited-Resource Farmers.
 The Center and Ft.
-Valley have delivered 5 presentations to 551 attendees, surveyed attendees, and debriefed the results to determine next steps.
+Valley have delivered 6 presentations to 728 attendees, surveyed attendees, and debriefed the results to determine next steps.
 Providing these trainings via the internet made them more broadly accessible.
+In addition, the Center, Ft.
+Valley, and UGA Cooperative Extension conducted 5 Estate Plan Signing Days at which 8 Estate Plans were completed.
 Given the targeted marketing conducted by Ft.
-Valley and partners, the Center estimates that a minimum of 160 of the attendees were farm and timber landowners with limited resources for Estate Planning and heirs property resolution.
+Valley and partners, the Center estimates that a minimum of 185 of the attendees were farm and timber landowners with limited resources for Estate Planning and heirs property resolution.

 Estate Planning Basics Webinar: The Center hosted a webinar on June 16, 2020 entitled “Estate Planning Basics: What It Is and How to Talk About It,” with 120+ registrants.
 Ft.
 Valley State University’s Cooperative Extension Agents were invited to participate.
 The webinar focused on estate planning as a way of preventing heirs property and passing wealth to the next generation through real property management.
 Discussing heirs property in the context of estate planning helped attendees understand how tangled title impacts the ability of future generations to manage land, timber, and natural resources as well as access USDA and other financing programs.
 Registrants came from 49 counties across Georgia (Adel, Alcovy, Alpharetta, Athens, Atlanta, Augusta, Bacon Co, Blairsville, Cairo, Camilla, Cedartown, Columbus, Conyers, Cordele, Covington, Dalton, Dawsonville, Douglas, Douglasville, Dublin, Eastman, Elberton, Gainesville, Griffin, Hephzibah, Hinesville, Houston, Jonesboro, LaGrange, Mableton, Macon, Madison, Marietta, McDonough, Millin, Monroe, Newnan, Peachtree City, Pine Mountain, Rome, Savannah, Smyrna, Stone Mountain, Sylvester, Thomasville, Tifton, Vienna, Warner Robins, Winder).
 Registrants also came from other states: Alabama, Arkansas, California, Colorado, Florida, Mississippi, North Carolina, South Carolina, and Texas.
 The webinar will continue to be available for viewing at https://youtu.be/lRRAVMtoodY